The Intelligence Layer

 • Fragmented retrieval models

-• AI logic divorced from user mental models
+• AI logic disconnected from user mental models

-AI needed to help users find the right content, understand it in context, and act — not exist as separate tools scattered across the platform.
+AI needed to help users find, understand, and act on content — not live as scattered tools across the platform.

 The constraints

-• Acquisition and merger priorities shifting roadmap focus
+• Acquisition and merger priorities shifting the roadmap

 • Multiple products with inconsistent search foundations

-Impact for this work was therefore qualitative and directional, validated through Customer Success feedback, leadership alignment, and usability patterns rather than clean quantitative attribution.
+Impact was qualitative and directional, validated through Customer Success feedback, leadership alignment, and recurring usability patterns — not clean quantitative attribution.

 What I owned